1. Who We Are

 - You want to stay informed about product/version upgrades:

 From time to time, we introduce substantial upgrades to our products in order to stay in line with technology trends and best practice.
-We use Personal Information to help our registered users to upgrade their products.
+We process Personal Information to help our registered users to upgrade their products.

 5. Use of Our Applications by Our Clients